myadwad/data-visualization-yadwad/critique-by-design.md

 - What are your thoughts on the color choices for the different categories particularly for right-leaning and left-leaning?

-- Is there anything you find surprising or confusing?

-- Who do you think is the intended audience for this?
+- Are you interested in knowing the total number of terrorist attacks across all categories for each year?

 - Is there anything you would change or do differently?